This post may contain affiliate links. Read the full disclosure

 - Fresh Basil – This is not an essential ingredient however a handful of fresh basil leaves chopped or whole mixed through your frittata adds to the overall flavour.
 This is also something we grab out of our veggie garden at home.
 You can also substitute fresh basil for 1/3 cup of basil pesto instead.

-- Bacon – Diced bacon can be substituted for a vegetarian alternative such as tofu or for a different type of meat such as ham, chicken, pulled pork etc.
+- Bacon – Diced bacon can be substituted for a vegetarian alternative such as tofu or for a different type of meat such as ham, chicken, pulled pork etc. The bacon can be pre-cooked but I find it does cook while in the oven.

 - Salt and Pepper – Season to taste

-- Mixed Herbs – This is another optional ingredient, however a supermarket dried mixed herb mix enhances the overall flavour.
+- Mixed Herbs – This is another optional ingredient, however, a supermarket dried mixed herb mix enhances the overall flavour.

 The printable recipe card with a FULL ingredients list and detailed instructions can be found at the bottom of this post.